-OBJECTIVE: Vitamin A supplementation reduces bronchopulmonary dysplasia (BPD)/death in extremely low birth weight neonates.
+Objective: Vitamin A supplementation reduces bronchopulmonary dysplasia (BPD)/death in extremely low birth weight neonates.
 It was hypothesized that compared with the standard regimen of 5000 IU 3 times per week for 4 weeks, (1) a higher dose (10,000 IU 3 x per week) would increase serum retinol and retinol binding protein (RBP) and lower relative dose responses (RDR), and (2) once-per-week dosing (15,000 IU once per week) would lead to equivalent levels, RBP, and RDR.
-STUDY DESIGN: Extremely low birth weight neonates (n = 120) receiving O(2)/mechanical ventilation at 24 hours were randomly assigned to (1) standard, (2) higher dose, or (3) once-per-week regimens.
-Measures of vitamin A deficiency were serum retinol <20 microg/dL, RBP <2.5 mg/dL, and/or RDR >10% on day 28.
-BPD was defined as O(2)/mechanical ventilation at 36 weeks' postmenstrual age.
-RESULTS: Groups were similar at enrollment (median gestational age, 25 weeks; birth weight, 689 g).
+Study design: Extremely low birth weight neonates (n = 120) receiving O2/mechanical ventilation at 24 hours were randomly assigned to (1) standard, (2) higher dose, or (3) once-per-week regimens.
+Measures of vitamin A deficiency were serum retinol <20 μg/dL, RBP <2.5 mg/dL, and/or RDR >10% on day 28.
+BPD was defined as O2/mechanical ventilation at 36 weeks' postmenstrual age.
+Results: Groups were similar at enrollment (median gestational age, 25 weeks; birth weight, 689 g).
 Possible toxicity was seen in <5%.
 The higher dose regimen did not increase retinol or RBP, decrease RDR, or improve outcomes.
 Infants in the once-per-week regimen had lower retinol levels and higher RDR without an effect on outcomes.
-CONCLUSIONS: Compared with the standard regimen, once-per-week dosing worsened, and higher doses did not reduce, vitamin A deficiency.
+Conclusions: Compared with the standard regimen, once-per-week dosing worsened, and higher doses did not reduce, vitamin A deficiency.
 Therefore, the standard regimen is recommended.